 Grease is one of the most common substances that can cause blocked kitchen drains.
 To safely dispose of grease or oil-based products, you can attach a grease trap to your sink to catch the grease.
 If you do not have one, you can cool the grease or oil first and collect it before putting it in the trash.

 Flour is a staple ingredient in any kitchen.
-You can use it to make your favorite waffles or to bake a cake, but never put it down your kitchen sink.
+You can use it to make your favourite waffles or to bake a cake, but never put it down your kitchen sink.
 You probably know what happens to flour when you mix it with liquid.

 Now imagine that happening inside your kitchen drain.
 Water will not flow properly with all that sticky matter around and is often not enough to push these substances out of the pipes.
 Flour can also gather other debris and create a large blockage over a short period of time.